Autodesk Moldflow Analysis

 Our injection moulding simulation service uses the latest 3D solid mould filling, cooling and warpage technologies from Autodesk Moldflow.
 We have the knowledge gained from hundreds of studies over 25 years, from tiny medical parts to the largest of automotive components.
 Our service provides clients with the optimum mould filling characteristics for new and existing injection mould tools.

 Used at the beginning of a project to deliver optimisation of the moulded product, process and mould tool design, or used as a solution to an existing moulding defect – the Moldflow simulation can provide the answers to any injection moulding process or problem.

-We are based in the Midlands and are prepared to discuss the Moldflow analysis report face-to-face with the customer, this ensures that the results are fully understood – the benefits that are delivered pay for the cost of the analysis itself many times over.
+We are based in the UK and are prepared to discuss the Moldflow analysis report face-to-face or by using online meeting platforms.
+This enables a “live” view of the simulation and provides the opportunity for immediate feedback and discussion with the customer – the benefits that are delivered pay for the cost of the analysis itself many times over.

 What is Moldflow Analysis?

 We take the CAD model of your injection moulded part, or complete mould tool construction, and create a finite element mesh that accurately represents the part.
 This mesh allows us to analyse the complete injection moulding process using Autodesk Moldflow software to predict what is happening at each stage of the cycle.

 Starting with the mould filling phase, the Moldflow simulation provides detailed results of the mould filling characteristics such as filling pattern, pressure requirements, temperature maps, weld line locations and air-traps, determining the optimum number and position of gates.

 The packing phase analysis delivers additional results for gate freeze-off, clamping force, sink mark prediction and shrinkage.
 This provides a detailed insight into what is happening inside the mould that cannot be visualised any other way.